Career-oriented groups led by members of the Autistic Peer Leadership Group (APLeG)

 Because the author of this website happens to work as a programmer, the first of our career-oriented groups is:

 Autistic Techies of the NYC Area, founded in February 2021, for current and aspiring engineers and computer professionals.
 So far, it's just a small career-oriented support group.
+We hope it will eventually become much more than that, as we grow.

 We hope that autistic people in other professional/occupational categories will be inspired to organize similar groups.
 Possible examples could include: